 CHEMICAL PARAMETERS AND INDICIES SCREENING VALUE (MAXIMA UNLESS OTHERWISE STATED) COMMENTARY Dissolved gases and appearance The water must not be discoloured as a result of dissolved gas.
 Dissolved gases should be present at concentrations consistent with their partial pressure in clean air at atmospheric pressure and prevailing water temperature.
-Entrainment of air into a pressurised system or CO 2 in the case of a borehole are likely causes of discolouration that can and should be avoided by appropriate design and operation.
-Dissolved Oxygen % A minimum and maximum will be specified on a case-by-case basis.
-The concentration should be consistent with that already in supply.
-The water must have a stable concentration of oxygen and a stable redox potential.
-The required level of dissolved oxygen will be dictated by local circumstances.
+Entrainment of air into a pressurised system or CO 2 in the case of a borehole are likely causes of discolouration that can and should be avoided by appropriate design and operation. % will be specified on a case- The required level of dissolved oxygen will be dictated by local circumstances.
 See Appendix 2 Fluoride A minimum and maximum will be specified on a case by case basis The acceptable level of fluoride will, in part, be dictated by existing or proposed fluoridation agreements.
 Most Thames Water supplies are currently below 400 μg/l.
 Hardness A minimum and maximum will be specified on a case by case basis Mixing waters of different hardness can have detrimental effects on water quality and will need to be considered on a site-specific basis.
-Most of the supplies in the TW region are hard (>200mg/l as CaCO 3).
+Most of the supplies in the TW region are hard (>200mg/l as CaCO 3 ).
 See Appendix 2.
 Hydrocarbons (dissolved) as measured by GCMS.
 At the detection limit (<0.5 μg/l for individual hydrocarbons) Detectable levels of hydrocarbons may indicate the presence of other contaminants.
 Hydrogen ion (pH) A minimum and maximum will be specified on a case by case basis Mixing waters of different pH can have detrimental effects on water quality and will need to be considered on a site-specific basis.
 See Appendix 2 Iron 50 μg/l At concentrations above 50 μg/l iron is likely to accumulate within the distribution system and cause aesthetic problems when deposits are disturbed.